jbarrosaxway/apim-tagging/PADRAO_HEADERS_SELECTORS.md

 │  ANTES DO PROCESSAMENTO                                 │
 │  Headers:                                               │
 │    - custom-client_id-selector: ${...}                  │
-│    - Product-Type: DIGIO                                │
+│    - Product-Type: PRODUCT_A                             │
 └────────────────────┬────────────────────────────────────┘
                      │
                      ▼ Processamento